 Yawnsville, am I right?
 Yes, this dialogue sounds realistic, but it’s boring because there’s no purpose.
 The dialogue is not moving the plot along or telling us anything about John or Mary.
 It’s not showing tension or providing important information.

 So you have two choices.
 Either cut out the “Hi, how are yous” and skip straight to the good stuff.
 Or, inject what might otherwise be boring, purposeless dialogue with meaning by adding interior thought and action.
 For example, here’s how I injected meaning into the boring dialogue from above:

-“Hey, Mary,” John said, trying to make his voice sound pleasantly surprised instead of how he really felt, which was a combination of surprise, pitiful hope, and pure hatred.
+“Hey, Mary,” John said, trying to keep his voice even.
 What was she doing here?
 He didn’t want to talk to her, but he had no choice.
 She was standing on the sidewalk in front of his apartment building like she’d been waiting all morning for him to come outside.

 Maybe she had been.
 Maybe she had deleted his number from her phone and this was the only way she could get in touch with him.
 Maybe… No. He needed to stop his mind from going in that direction.